lluis90badia/projects/data_analyst_projects/crm_opportunities/README.md

 ### 2. CSV files import:
 - Files imported using LOAD DATA LOCAL INFILE syntax.

-### 3. Outlining questions for analysis:
+### 3. Outlining questions for analysis (SQL [file](https://github.com/lluis90badia/projects/blob/main/data_analyst_projects/crm_opportunities/crm_questions.sql)):
 The following questions have been outlined to highlight key differences in performance between agents, offices, products, and sectors:
 1. Which agents have the best and worst performance in terms of the percentage of won deals achieved?

-2. If these agents are from different offices, do those offices follow the same pattern regarding the percentage of won deals?
+3. If these agents are from different offices, do those offices follow the same pattern regarding the percentage of won deals?
+4. Are there significant differences between the products managed by both agents?
+5. Which products have the best performance by sector?
+6. What are the top 5 agents who have won the most opportunities above the overall average won per agent in the shortest average time?
+Therefore, we can focus on the agents with bigger proportions of won deals.
+7. What are the top 3 sectors with the fewest opportunities won?
+8. Identify how far the two groups are from the average per type of deal adding a rank per group.